jakeboyles/GameOfLife/README.md

 # GameOfLife

-For building the app run the following codes:
+For building the app run the following after navigating into the project directory

 ```
 npm install
 gulp
 ```